VOLTTRON/volttron/docs/source/platform-features/web-api/introduction.rst

     }

-Users with the "vui" claim in `groups` will now be able to use the API by sending requests to endpoints with paths on `bind-web-address` beginning with `/vui`:
+Users with the "vui" claim in `groups` will now be able to use the API by sending requests to endpoints with paths on `bind-web-address` beginning with `/vui`.
+For example, where `bind-web-address` has been set to ``https://localhost:8443`` the following HTTP request (with a proper :ref:`HTTP Authorization Header <Authentication-Endpoints>`) may be used to retrieve the root endpoint of the API:

 ::